About the functionality

-To help you navigate in 3D, click the i icon as shown in the image below.
-A guide showing how to navigate will open.
-Click x to close it.
+Click the i icon to open the guide showing how to navigate.
+Click x to close the guide.

-Each individual work order and risk that are located on an asset is visualized.
+Each work order and risk located on an asset is visualized.

-The circles are also grouped by the filtering you have done previously.
+The circles are also grouped by the filtering you have done earlier.

-Note that the different scopes you have created have the number of work orders in them marked in a circle with its own color.
+Note that the different scopes you have created have the number of work orders marked in a circle with their own color.
 This color corresponds to the color of the circle in the 3D model.

 Click the circles to view the related work orders.
 The number inside the circle indicates the number of work orders.

 - Blue: the equipment has a work order attached.

 - Yellow: the equipment has a risk attached to it, and a work order that will tackle the risk.

 - Red: equipment had a risk order attached to it, but no work order to tackle it.